kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 ![Toaster oven: Hierarchical state machine](docs/Toaster_oven.svg)

-### The oven has two states
-1. Door Close state
+### Door Close state
-  This state contains one more state machine.
-This state machien has two states.
+  This is a composite state and contains two substates.
+  - **Entry action**: Turn off the oven lamp.

-  a.
-Off state
+#### Off state
-    This state waits for two events,
+    This state represnt that oven is off.
+Supported events are events are,
     - **Start**     : This event turn on the heater and heating timer.
                       It also triggers the state transision to On state.
     - **Door_Open** : This event turns off the heater and pauses the heating timer.
                       It also triggers the state transision to Door open state.

-  b.
-On state
+#### On state
-    This state waits for following events,
+    This state represents oven is on (i.e. heater is on and timer is running).
+    - **Entry action**: Turn on the heater.
+    - **Exit action** : Turn off the heater.
     - **Stop**        : This event turn off the heater and heating timer.
                         It also triggers the state transition to off state.
     - **TimeOut**     : This event turn off the heater and triggers the state transition to off state.
-    - **Door_Open** : This event triggers the state transition to Door open state.
+    - **Door_Open**   : This event pauses the triggers the state transition to Door open state.

-2. Door Open state
+### Door Open state
 This state supports **Door_Close** event.
-  - **Door_CLose** : This event triggers the state transition based on the resume timer.
+  - **Door_Close** : This event triggers the state transition based on the resume timer.
     If resume time is greater than zero then it traverse to on state else it to off state.

 ### Total supported events are,